 Take a second and think about workplace wellness, what comes to your mind?

 Does wearing a Fitbit and obsessing over your steps, a weight loss competition you won a few years ago, or even the biometric screening you had to go through come to mind?
-Traditionally, wellness programs are focused on improving the health of the organization by focusing on its people.
+Traditionally, wellness programs are focused on improving the health of the organization by focusing on their people.

 Unlike safety programs, wellness falls more on the employee to do the work and change.
 Basically, a company may say we will provide you with these resources, but it is up to you to take advantage of those.
 As mentioned by the funding dilemma, wellness does not always have the same support from top-level leaders as safety.
 Overall, a good wellness program helps save a company money, but most importantly it helps employees go home safe to their family and friends every day.